jina-ai/docs/chapters/tutorials/tutorial_01.rst

 Tutorial
 ----------------------------------

-At the end of this tutorial you will have your own search engine using text.
+At the end of this tutorial, you will have your search engine using text.
 You will use text as an input and get a matching text for that.
-For this example we will use the `Kaggle Wikipedia Corpus <https://www.kaggle.com/mikeortman/wikipedia-sentences>`_ You will understand how every part of this example works and how you could create new apps with different datasets on your own.
+For this example, we will use the `Kaggle Wikipedia Corpus <https://www.kaggle.com/mikeortman/wikipedia-sentences>`_ You will understand how every part of this example works and how you could create new apps with different datasets on your own.

-Set-up & Overview
+Set-up & overview
 ----------------------------------

 The first part is to install Jina.